bvrsr3/Computational-Fluid-Dynamics/Lid-driven Cavity/README.md

 # Problem statement:
 The Lid-driven cavity is one of the standard validation test cases for incompressible flow solvers.
 The Lid-Driven cavity problem has been solved numerically for Reynolds number 100.
 The code has been written in C language.
 The experimental data has been obtained from Gaia 1982.
 The code follows a Finite Volume Framework (FVM).
-SIMPLE algorithm is used for the solution.
+The SIMPLE algorithm is used for the solution.
 The fluxes at the face are reconstructed using Rhie-Chow interpolation.

 ## Governing equations:
-The governing equations for this problem are the laminar, incompressible Navier-Stokes equations.
+The governing equations for this problem are the steady, laminar, incompressible Navier-Stokes equations.

 <p align = "center">
 $\frac{\partial}{\partial x}(\rho uu) + \frac{\partial}{\partial y}(\rho vu) = \frac{\partial}{\partial x}\left(\mu \frac{\partial u}{\partial x} \right) + \frac{\partial}{\partial y}\left(\mu \frac{\partial u}{\partial y} \right) - \frac{\partial p}{\partial x} + S_u$